Meditations on the Flesh

 And forces swallowing.

-In the evenings, darker still, after driving home
+In the evenings, darker still,

-And brushing my teeth, I sink myself into you
+I sink myself

 With the expectation of tasting your flesh

-Down the long lick of my body.
+Down the long lick of my body--

-Lies under the covers awaiting audience.
+Lying under the covers, awaiting audience.

 Under the hushed breath rush of our meeting,

-With the dull panegyric pealing like new church bells,
+The whispered panegyric pealing like new church bells,

 I am wishing I could hold a breathing God like that--

-Like a love that laces my palms full of holes
+Like a love that laces my palms full of holes.

-To your pillow, fingering for slivers of breath.
+My fingers to your pillow, fingering for slivers of breath.

-My palms come up satin-filled, unholy,
+My palms come up empty,

 Gaping at the loss of something sacred.

-But in the morning, I wake up with you
+But in the morning, I wake up

-On my breath, with that suspended
+Still on my breath, with that suspended

 Knowledge of things hoped for and half-touched.

-And I wonder what it is to hold out a hand
+I wonder what it is to hold out a hand

-In the dark like a moon and to know
+In the dark and to know

-That the emptiness holds and intangible breath
+That the emptiness holds an intangible breath

 That touches my blood, that touches my flesh,